Overview and Introduction

 Applicants for the Churchill are strongly encouraged to consider applying for the Gates Cambridge Scholarship as well since it will also support a 1-year master's degree in a STEM field.

-- A citizen of the United States (non-US citizens may want to apply for the Gates Cambridge or other UK scholarships)
+- Citizenship: A citizen of the United States (non-US citizens may consider the Gates Cambridge or other UK scholarships).

-- Between 19 and 26 years of age at the time of application.
+- Age: Between 19 and 26 years of age at the time of application.

-- Must hold a bachelor’s degree, but cannot have completed a doctorate, by time of enrollment at Cambridge.
+- Degree: Must hold a bachelor’s degree, but cannot have completed a doctorate, by the time of enrollment at Cambridge.

-- A minimum GPA of 3.7, although most successful applicants with will have a 3.9 or above and significant research accomplishments in their proposed field of study.
-(Profiles of the 2016-2017 Churchill Scholars)
+- Academics: Minimum GPA of 3.7.
+Most successful applicants have a 3.9 or above and significant research accomplishments in their proposed field of study.

 Please see the Churchill Scholarship website for detailed instructions regarding the online application.